 Easter Brunch Buffet

 The easiest way to feed a crowd of people is by doing it buffet style.
-It gives you the chance to set everything up before people arrive, so you can enjoy your company.
+It gives you the chance to set everything up before people arrive, so you can actually enjoy your company.

 Easter brunch ideas